- University of Pennsylvania Law School (J.D., Dean's List, 1986) Recipient of the American Jurisprudence Award, Civil

 John N. Joseph

 John N. Joseph is a Principal in the Firm's Internal Investigations & White Collar Defense Group.
-He represents clients in complex civil and criminal investigations and cases brought under federal law, including the False Claims Act, the Anti-Kickback Statute and the RICO Act.
+He represents clients in complex civil and criminal investigations and cases brought under federal law, including the False Claims Act, the Anti-Kickback Statute, and the RICO Act.
 Mr. Joseph’s clients originate from a broad spectrum of industries, including: health care; pharmaceutical and medical device; securities, insurance and financial services; food services; and manufacturing.
 He has also been qualified and has served as an expert consultant and trial witness in high-stakes litigation that requires expert testimony regarding how law enforcement perceive and act upon allegations of fraud, whistleblower retaliation, and other civil and criminal violations.

 Mr. Joseph has successfully represented clients in diverse cases ranging from off-label marketing and health care fraud to RICO violations, commercial civil litigation and environmental non-compliance.
 As part of these engagements, he collaborates proactively with clients in conducting internal investigations to identify and develop options for reducing, or resolving, exposures.